Systems-Immunology-IKMB/scRNAseq-Workshop/README.md

 ### clusterProfiler
 follow steps at https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html

+# (For proficient users) conda environment for R packages
+You can downlod the conda environment with the necessary packages (and extra)- scSeurat_workshop23.yml

 # input files
-Please download the files from https://we.tl/t-HpqnzduyOn
+Please download the files for single cell transcriptomics analysis https://we.tl/t-RvV33etb2U Please Download the files for spatial transcriptomics analysis https://we.tl/t-FQHBqAFD6u